TheBorn/Amnesia-The-Dark-Descent---Local-Co-op-Mod/README.md

 multi-display session.
 Check the [current pricing](https://parsec.app/pricing) — it has changed over the years.
 Last I checked its 9.99 USD/EUR for a month.
 If you would rather not pay, use Moonlight with a free virtual display driver, or just play split-screen, which costs nothing and works just as fine too but you do get a smaller viewport each.

+**Keeping your PC to yourself:**

+- The safe setup is already the default here.
+Parsec gives a guest **controller permissions only**; keyboard and mouse have to be handed over deliberately, by clicking their profile picture at the bottom of the Parsec window.
+For this mod there is never a reason to — so just do not, and they are a gamepad and nothing else.
+What guests get by default lives under the **Friends** icon if you want to check it.
+- **Approved Apps** is the one worth setting up: *Settings cog → Approved Apps → enable it*, then launch Amnesia and tick it in the list.
+If you alt-tab out of the game, the guest's screen freezes on *"The host is doing something else right now.
+Please wait a moment!"* and their controller, keyboard and mouse all stop working until you come back.
+  Windows only.
+Run the game **fullscreen** while you use it — in windowed mode the guest can still see whatever is around the window.
+- A connection has to be accepted by you before it starts, either from the prompt or with `Ctrl`+`F1`.